 Standard Bets

-Call bets, on the other hand, are where the pros make real money when they combine them with standard bets.
+Call bets, on the other hand, are where the pros make real money by combining them with standard bets.

 Types of Call Bets